 Images from diverse geographic regions exhibit significant visual discrepancies that inevitably induce corresponding divergences in textual descriptions, resulting in a spatial heterogeneity that renders worldwide CMGL an exceptionally challenging task.
 This divergence stems from two primary factors.
-From a natural perspective, varying climatic conditions across latitudes result in diverse topographic features \cite{motivation1}.
+From a natural perspective, varying climatic conditions across latitudes result in diverse topographic features \citep{motivation1}.
 From a humanistic perspective, historical and cultural differences lead to distinct architectural styles.
-To ensure the global generalization of the model, learning from diverse global imagery is essential \cite{motivation2}.
+To ensure the global generalization of the model, learning from diverse global imagery is essential \citep{motivation2}.
 Furthermore, to achieve fine-grained visual-semantic alignment, the model must be trained on exhaustive descriptions of ground scenes, which imposes strict standards on both datasets and methodologies.
-Although some researches try to promote global-scale localization \cite{CVGText,geobridge}, there remains deficiencies in data volume and modal diversity.
+Although some studies have attempted to promote global-scale localization \citep{CVGText,geobridge}, there remain deficiencies in data volume and modal diversity.

-As shown in Table \ref{table1}, existing popular datasets \cite{CVUSA,CVACT,vigor,CVGlobal,U1652,CVCITIES,dress,geotext1652,CVGText,geobridge}, are flawed in scale and geographic coverage.
-The lack of text annotations \cite{CVUSA,CVACT,vigor,CVGlobal,U1652,CVCITIES,dress} also prevents them from supporting CMGL tasks.
-Although some datasets \cite{geotext1652,CVGText,geobridge} includes textual descriptions, their data collection is limited.
-To address this scarcity, we introduce a first-ever dataset for \textbf{C}ross-modal ge\textbf{O}-localization across wo\textbf{R}ldwide r\textbf{E}gions (\textbf{CORE}), which contains 1,034,786 cross-view image pairs from 225 diverse locations globally.
+As shown in Table~\ref{tab:dataset_comparison}, existing popular datasets \citep{CVUSA,CVACT,vigor,CVGlobal,U1652,CVCITIES,dress,geotext1652,CVGText,geobridge} are flawed in scale and geographic coverage.
+The lack of text annotations \citep{CVUSA,CVACT,vigor,CVGlobal,U1652,CVCITIES,dress} also prevents them from supporting CMGL tasks.
+Although some datasets \citep{geotext1652,CVGText,geobridge} include textual descriptions, their data collection is limited.
+To address this scarcity, we introduce \textbf{C}ross-modal ge\textbf{O}-localization across wo\textbf{R}ldwide r\textbf{E}gions (\textbf{CORE}), the first million-scale global CMGL dataset, which contains 1,034,786 cross-view image pairs from 225 diverse locations globally.
 Each ground-level image is paired with a fine-grained textual annotation.
 Compared with existing datasets, CORE stands out through its vast geographic diversity.
 This advantage allows it to better meet the requirements for complex scene perception in global navigation.
 In short, CORE offers comprehensive advantages and notable merits over existing geo-localization datasets.